patrickconnors23/GitGraphBot/README.md

 # GitGraphBot

-This repo is designed to populate a user's git graph with with simulated activity.
+Script designed to populate a user's git graph with with simulated activity.

 ## Setup & Usage